dsanson/termpdf/README.md

 pane).
 Other features include:

 -   smart zoom (autocrop margins)
--   vertical split page view
+-   vertical and horizontal split page views
 -   jump to page number
 -   text search
 -   view page as text (with or without word wrapping)